Automatic Chicken Coop Door Openers

 A simple design chicken coop opening should be 10-12 inches tall and 10-13 inches high.
 Stay on the larger side if you ever plan on accommodating larger chickens or other birds such as ducks.

-Also, if you plan on integrating an automatic door on to your chicken coop, consider what size they come in.
-Most are in the 10" x 12" range.
+Also, if you plan on integrating an automatic door on to your new coop, consider what size they come in.
+Most are in the 10" x 12" range, so plan on cutting that size of door out on your coop if you have to do it yourself.

 A chicken coop door should be closed when it is too cold for chickens to go outside in the winter.
 If there is snow on the ground and they won't head out, the door should be closed so long as there is ventilation in the coop.